dsjmhjs/gatech-ml/assignment1/report.md

 It is pretty good for determining "<=50K" class but not so good at ">50K".
 Let's look at the what the next algorithm can do.

 ### **Neural Networks**
 For this algorithm, I used `MLPClassifier()`, and specifically, I used logistic regression in combination of stochastic gradient descent for activation because according to the lecture, calculus is better :).
-I also incorporated cross-validation and hyperparameter tuning to try to get the best result from this algorithm.
+I also incorporated k-fold cross-validation and hyperparameter tuning to try to get the best result from this algorithm.
 For this, I used `GridSearchCV()` provided by scikit-learn.
 The result is this:

 <img src="NN1.png" width="400px" ><img src="NN2.png" width="400px">